-Mayfield, Utah - Sylvia Josephine Christiansen passed away June 26, 2025, in Mayfield, Utah.
+Mayfield, Utah - - Sylvia Josephine Christiansen passed away June 26, 2025, at her home in Mayfield, Utah.

-Through her Aunt Anne Gregerson, who lived in Mayfield, Sylvia met and then married Vearl Albert Christiansen, on September 26, 1949, in Richfield, UT.
-Their marriage was later solemnized in the Manti Utah Temple.
-The couple settled in Mayfield, which was Vearl’s hometown, where they raised a family and worked on the family farm.
+Through her Aunt Anne Gregerson, who lived in Mayfield, Sylvia met and then married Vearl Albert Christiansen, on September 26, 1949, in Richfield, Utah.
+Their marriage was solemnized in the Manti Utah LDS Temple July 16, 1963.
+The couple settled in Mayfield, which was Vearl’s hometown, . where they raised a family and worked on the family farm.
 Vearl worked building homes in the area until he eventually devoted all his time to the growing farm.
 Sylvia contributed to the household income, working at the Sewing Plant in Gunnison and later at the Turkey Processing Plant in Moroni.
 Sylvia and Vearl were married for 50 years, at the time of Vearl’s death on January 7, 2000.
 Sylvia remained in Mayfield until her death.
-She recently celebrated her 100th birthday in October 2024.
+She recently celebrated her 100th birthday in October of 2024.

 Sylvia loved being a mother and homemaker.
-Sylvia also loved music and cherished her piano, which she played as often as she could manage.
+She also loved music and cherished her piano, which she played as often as she could manage.
 She had also learned to play the accordion.
 Sylvia was a talented seamstress and enjoyed making clothes for the family, through the years.
 Life on the farm was challenging and required hard work which Sylvia and Vearl enjoyed and endeavored to pass this work ethic on to their children.
-Sylvia was a member of the Church of Jesus Christ of Latter-Day Saints and faithfully served in the callings she received.
+Sylvia is a member of the Church of Jesus Christ of Latter-day Saints and faithfully served in the callings she received.

-Sylvia is survived by her children: Vearl Jr. (Becky) Christiansen of Monroe, Mark (Cindy) Christiansen of West Jordan, Lynn Christiansen of Mayfield, Cheryl (Scott) Luthy of Mayfield, and Larry (Angela) Christiansen of Spring City.
-10 Grandchildren, 11 Great Grandchildren, half-brother Jay.
+Sylvia is survived by her children Vearl Jr. and Becky Christiansen of Monroe; Mark and Cindy Christiansen of West Jordan; Lynn Christiansen, Cheryl and Scott Luthy, all of Mayfield; Larry and Angela Christiansen of Spring City; 10 Grandchildren and 11 Great Grandchildren and a half brother Jay.

 She is preceded in death by her husband Vearl, parents Arthur & Zell Mae and siblings Clarence, Arlene, Kate and Nina.

-Graveside services will be held at 10:00 A.M. on Thursday, July 3, 2025 in the Mayfield Cemetery under the care of the Springer Turner Funeral Homes of Richfield and Salina, Utah.
+Graveside services will be held Thursday, July 3, 2025 at 10:00 A.M. in the Mayfield Cemetery under the care of the Springer Turner Funeral Home of Richfield and Salina, Utah.

 To order memorial trees or send flowers to the family in memory of Sylvia Josephine Christiansen, please visit our flower store.